xdrm-io/aicra/README.md

 ```

-In order for your project to be run, each controller, middleware and type have to be compiled as *plugins* (*i.e. shared objects*).
+In order for your project to be run, each controller, middleware and type checker has to be compiled as a *plugin* (*i.e. shared objects*).
 They can then be loaded by the server.